Yandy Díaz Player Props: Rays vs. Rangers

 Yandy Díaz At The Plate

-- Among qualified batters in MLB action, his batting average ranks third, his on-base percentage ranks fifth, and he is 15th in the league in slugging.
+- Among qualified hitters in MLB, he ranks third in batting average, fifth in on-base percentage, and 15th in slugging.

-- Diaz enters this game on a four-game hitting streak.
-In his last games, he's hitting .474 with one homer.
+- Diaz will look to extend his five-game hitting streak.
+He's batting .500 with one homer over the course of his last games.

-- He has hit a long ball in 16.7% of his games this year, and 3.8% of his chances at the plate.
+- He has homered in 16.5% of his games this season, and 3.8% of his trips to the plate.

-- Diaz has picked up an RBI in 33.3% of his games this season, with two or more RBI in 11.5% of his games.
-He has also driven in three or more runs in six contests.
+- Diaz has had an RBI in 26 games this season (32.9%), including nine multi-RBI outings (11.4%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.